MicrosoftDocs/customer-voice/fp-docs/troubleshoot.md

 When you sign in to Microsoft Forms Pro in the default environment, security roles are assigned to you.
 If any error occurs during the role assignment, see if you fall under any of the following categories and resolve the error accordingly:

-> [!NOTE]
-> Ensure that you are working in the default environment.
-If you are not in the default environment, change your environment to the default environment.
-More information: [Work with environments](choose-environment.md)

 |Error|Resolution|
 |-----|----------|
 |User does not have a license|Assign an appropriate license to the user in Active Directory.|